Dissecting Microbial Community Structure and Heterogeneity via Multivariate Covariate-Adjusted Clustering: Application to the Upper-airway Microbiota and Asthma Study on Children Application to the Upper-airway Microbiota and Asthma Study on Children

 \subsection{DMMR Analysis}

-We applied the proposed DMMR model to the STICS dataset to perform a comprehensive clustering analysis of the upper-airway microbiome.
-We aimed to identify not only distinct microbiome clusters, but also potential underlying sources of heterogeneity, e.g., subject-level demographic or clinical features that help differentiate the clusters.
-To evaluate the clinical relevance of the identified clusters, we further performed a survival analysis to assess whether the clusters exhibited significant differences in the time to subsequent YZ episodes.

-The DMMR model was fitted on the upper-airway microbiota of 214 subjects with the following covariates: age, BMI, number of oral steroid courses, IgE levels, gender, ethnicity, race, parental history of asthma, smoke exposure, pet exposure, eczema indicators, steroid usage, antibiotic usage, and viral infection status.
-All of these were encoded as dummy variables, resulting in a total of $q = 18$ covariates (Table~\ref{tab:app:covariates}).
-For the microbiome count data, we restricted the analysis to taxa with relative abundance of at least $0.5\%$ and aggregated the remaining low-abundance taxa into a single group labeled ``Other''; this resulted in a total of $p = 24$ taxa.
+We applied the adaptively penalized DMMR estimator (DMMR for simplicity) to the STICS data to identify upper-airway microbiome clusters and the demographic or clinical features that differentiate them.
+The DMMR model was fitted to the upper-airway microbiota profiles of 214 subjects with 18 covariates, including age, BMI, number of oral steroid courses, IgE, gender, ethnicity, race, parental history of asthma, smoke exposure, pet exposure, eczema indicators, steroid use, antibiotic use, and viral infection status; categorical variables were expanded into dummy variables (Supplement Table~\ref{tab:app:covariates}).
+For the microbiome counts, we retained taxa with relative abundance of at least $0.5\%$ and grouped the remaining low-abundance taxa into ``Other'', yielding $p = 24$ taxa.
+To assess sensitivity to this abundance threshold, we repeated the analysis with a lower cutoff of $0.1\%$, which retained $p = 41$ taxa.

-As an initialization step, we first conducted hierarchical clustering (HC) on the genus-level microbiome profiles using complete linkage and the Bray–Curtis dissimilarity measure.
-Cluster proportions from this unsupervised clustering were used to initialize the mixing proportion vector $\bpi$.
-We then separately fitted DM models within each HC cluster to estimate the over-dispersion parameter $\btheta$ and covariate effects $\bB^{[k]}$, for $k=1,\dots,K$.
-We termed this method as ``HC+DM'', and its estimates served as initial values for the DMMR model to facilitate its stable convergence along the solution path.
-The BIC was used to select the number of clusters and the tuning parameters.
+For initialization, we applied hierarchical clustering (HC) to the genus-level microbiome profiles using complete linkage and Bray--Curtis dissimilarity.
+The resulting cluster proportions initialized $\bpi$, and DM models fitted within each HC cluster provided initial estimates of $\btheta$ and $\bB^{[k]}$ for $k=1,\dots,K$.
+We refer to this initialization procedure as ``HC+DM''.